New Beginnings, Growth & Balance

 Spring Equinox – March 20th – the day when day and night are of equal length, light and dark; nature in perfect balance.
 A day to celebrate the return of longer days of sunshine and warmth.

-Spring can also be so much more if we observe how nature changes with the seasons.
-Spring is a time of new beginnings, new growth, planting seeds, purification, and for clearing out the old.
-Following the rhythms of nature and developing harmony with the ways in which nature cares for itself, we can also create balance within our own lives.
+The spring season can also be so much more if we observe how nature changes with the seasons.
+It is a time of new beginnings, new growth, planting seeds, purification, and for clearing out the old.
+By following the rhythms of nature and developing harmony with the ways in which nature cares for itself, we can also create balance within our own lives.

 Winter was a time of rest, a time to replenish energy for the start of the “growing” season – Spring.
-Now that spring is just about upon us, it is time to listen to nature and utilize this energy, this potential for new growth.
+Once Spring is upon us, it is time to listen to nature and utilize this energy, this potential for new growth.
 Seize this energy and blossom!

 Start your groundwork now, the lazy days of summer will be here before you know!